nyno-kb/python-101/_episodes/02-data-types.md

 keypoints:
 - "There are 4 data types in Python: Integers, floats, strings, and booleans"
 - "You can use the built-in function `type()` to find the type of a value"
+- "Strings are text, they can be added to one another, you can slice them to get a substring, and use the index to acess the individual character"
 - "Integers are whole numbers.
 You can use mathemethical operations on them"
 - "Floats are decimal numbers.
 You can use mathemathical opreations on them"
-- "Strings are text, they can be added to one another, you can slice them to get a substring, and use the index to acess the individual character"
 - "Booleans are either True or False"
+- "A double equals sign == is used as the equals operator, a single equals sign = is used for variable assignment"
 ---
 ## Data Types